huggingface/blog/README.md

 # The Hugging Face Blog Repository 🤗
-This is the official repository of hf.co/blog.
+This is the official repository of the [Hugging Face Blog](hf.co/blog).

 ## How to get a responsive thumbnail?